aquamorta/kkengraver/README.md

                             dimension taken from an image.
-Has an effect only when used with the -F option (default: None) -H, --home            move the laser to pos 0/0 (default: False) -D depth, --depth depth
+Has an effect only when used with the -F option (default: None) -H, --home            move the laser to pos 0/0 (default: False) -C, --center-reference
+                            use the current laser postion as reference point for the center of the image or text to engrave; usually it will be the top-left of the image (default: False) -D depth, --depth depth
                             set the burn depth of the laser (0-100) (default: 10) -P power, --power power